Erosion & Sediment Control

 Virginia Law & Regulations

-The Environmental Division of the Department of Public Works is responsible for the implementation of the County's Erosion and Sediment Control Program.
+The Environmental Codes Division of the Department of the Building Department is responsible for the implementation of the County's Erosion and Sediment Control Program.
 The County is required by the Virginia Erosion and Sediment Control Law and Regulations to implement a local erosion and sediment control program to help protect the environment from the impacts of erosion and sedimentation from construction related activities.

 Spotsylvania County Requirements